raystack/frontier/docs/docs/tenants/org.md

 ### Create an Organization

-Any (human) user or a service user can create an Organization in Shield.
+Any (human) user can create an Organization in Shield.
 The user must exist in Shield before procceding to create an Organization.
-This user/service account will be assigned the role of **Organization Admin** once the action is completed successful and will contain all the permissions to manage the org.
+This user will be assigned the role of **Organization Admin** once the action is completed successful and will contain all the necessary permissions to manage the org.

 **Required Authorization:** User request just needs to be authenticated and no particular roles/permission are required to proceed.